 CeCe has served as Vice President and President of the National Association for the Education of Young Children (Affiliate)

-Circle Time: Getting To Know You
+Circle Time: Getting to Know You Activities

-Need a first day icebreaker for circle time?
+Need a first-day icebreaker for circle time?
 This is a great way to get to know each other and come together as a group!
 I begin by telling the children about myself.
 I tell them about my family and my love of reading and cooking.
 Next, each child names a favorite thing.
 We continue around the circle until each child has several turns.
 Would you like a fun extended activity?
 A memory game!
-Each of the children sit in the magical chair, and we remember their favorites.
+Each of the children sits in the magical chair, and we remember their favorites.

-First day circle time sharing could also include the story, Fill A Bucket: A Guide To Daily Happiness For Young Children.
+First-day circle time sharing could also include the story, Fill A Bucket: A Guide To Daily Happiness For Young Children.
 This delightful book is perfect for the first day of preschool, or any day!
 The message is simple, yet powerful.
 Our words and actions can either add or take away from each of our invisible buckets.
 How could we be bucket fillers to our new friends?

 Another circle time activity during the first week might be to talk about our home or neighborhood.
-A map of each child's neighborhood would be a fun follow up in a learning center.
-I usually brainstorm with the group about what we might find on our streets—a back yard swing or play set, street signs, or the elementary school down the block.
+A map of each child's neighborhood would be a fun follow-up in a learning center.
+I usually brainstorm with the group about what we might find on our streets—a backyard swing or playset, street signs, or the elementary school down the block.

 I like to keep it simple for first day learning centers.
 You may decide to talk about learning center choices at circle time.This is also a good time to talk about number of children in each center, keeping materials in each center, scissor safety, etc.